Zest Theatre and Half Moon co-production

 Making the Show

-What Once Was Ours is a show about difference and the common ground that could unite us.
+What Once Was Ours is about difference and the common ground that could unite us.

-Together with Half Moon Theatre, we set out to try and get to the very heart of what's going on.
-Between November 2016 and January 2017 we spent time in 4 different parts of the country: Barnsley, Lincolnshire, Newcastle / Gateshead and London.
+With Brexit as our impetus, we joined forces with Half Moon Theatre, to try and get to the very heart of what's going on.
+Between November 2016 and January 2017 we spent time in 4 different parts of the country: Barnsley, Lincolnshire, Newcastle / Gateshead and London - two areas that voted to leave the EU and two who voted to remain.
 Each area had very different communities, with a range of political and socio-economic standpoints.
-In each place we met real people, listened to the voices from across the divides and used those conversations to inspire the creation of this brand new show.
+In each place we met people, listened to the voices from across the divides and used those conversations to inspire the creation of this brand new show.
 In total 215 young people added their voice into the mix.
-The impetus to make the show came on the day of the Brexit result, we began R&D the same week as the US election result, and completed the creative process at the exact moment of Trump's Inauguration.
+Brexit fired our starting pistol, R&D began the same week as the US election result and ended at the the exact moment of Trump's Inauguration.
 A crazy time of change and uncertainty for our world.
 All of this boiled down into the lives of our 2 characters.

 Have a read of these blogs to find out more about the process and what we discovered: